Archive for April, 2006

 “Aviation Mystery: Who First Hovered?”

 The most difficult maneuver for an aircraft pilot to master is a steady hover.
 Many aspire, but few can — flight schools wash out over 50%.
 A rotorcraft is capable of flight in any direction – it can take off straight up or even backwards.
-But, no less than 8-16 hours of dual instruction is needed before one acquires thehover bug.”
-“The instructor will step out of the left seat and tell his scared to death student to “go solo.”
-No atheist survives as God is fervently petitioned to “be my co-pilot and help me hover.”
+But, no less than 8-16 hours of dual instruction is needed before one acquires the “hover bug.”
+“The instructor will step out of the left seat and tell his scared to death student to…

 “Obsessive Compulsive – It’s an Attitude.”